berrym/lusush/AI_ASSISTANT_HANDOFF_DOCUMENT.md

 2. **Prompt boundary corruption**: Intermittent issue where prompt gets corrupted.
    Recoverable with Ctrl+G.

-3. **Missing alias completion source**: Alias source exists but not registered in source_manager.c - completions show builtins/commands but not aliases.
+3. **Missing alias completion source**: FIXED - Alias source now registered in source_manager.c.
+Also fixed completion sorting to use relevance_score (was sorting by type enum order, ignoring priority).

 4. **Directory completion not context-aware**: `cd /` shows builtins instead of directories.
 File source is registered but context detection may need work.